In the early days of the ET, “portability” meant you could stow your trusty machine inside a small suitcase and “lug it” between offices.

 Incidentally, since the last of those “electric typewriters” were sourced from Nakajima, it’s not surprising to find an AE-series compatible ribbon cassette under the hood of the 8008 …

 Which is not to say the 8008 was manufactured by Nakajima.
-More likely, taking the “Made in Western Germany” manufacturer plate at face value, we can conclude it was possibly manufactured with the collaboration of Nakajima.
+More likely, taking the “Made in Western Germany” manufacturer plate at face value, it was manufactured from both German-made and Japanese (Nakajima All) components.

 Given the use of a Nakajima ribbon, I was surprised to find a Triumph-Adler brand printwheel in situ: Very surprised given that the Rarotype typestyle compatibility guide states: